Supported resolution: 4K/30fps; 1080p/30 or 60 fps; 720p/30, 60, or 90 fps

 Cable Length: 7.2 feet

-Logitech’s Brio Ultra HD Pro Business Webcam is one of the company’s most expensive webcam.
+Logitech’s Brio Ultra HD Pro Business Webcam is one of the company’s most expensive webcams.
 But is it worth such a hefty price?
 If you can afford it, the short answer is “yes.”

 It has all of the bells and whistles you’d want in a webcam — and probably a few you didn’t even know you’d want.
 The video and audio quality are as clear as an in-person meeting or conference, and auto focus, high dynamic range, auto white balance, and three fields of view are just some of the features not found on most webcams.
 In addition, it has a privacy shutter and a travel bag.
 And if you use Windows Hello, the Brio supports face recognition.
 It’s the best webcam for business — but it doesn’t come cheap.